migueravila/SimpleFox/README.md

 In this section I show you some cool shortcuts you can use with this theme for a better experience

 - `Alt` You can access to the global menu for an extended options you need
-- `Ctrl + L` focuses on the URLBar, very useful for quick searches and bookmarks usage
+- `Ctrl + L` focuses the URLBar, which is very useful for quick searches and bookmarks usage
 - `Ctrl + B` shows you the Bookmarks / History Bar
 - `Ctrl + T` Opens a new Tab
 - `Ctrl + W` Closes a Tab